jefri1027/ML_Predict-Crime/README.md

 # Sexual Harassments and Child Abuse Prediction

-Determining the Relationship between Sexual Harassment and Child Abuse Occurrences with the Location of the Incidents with Machine Learning Principles (Example of a Case Study in Los Angeles crime arrest data)
+Determining the Relationship between Sexual Harassment and Child Abuse Occurrences with the Location of the Incidents with Machine Learning Principles (Example of a Case Study in Los Angeles Crime Data)

 ## Important Input Feature

-Data Set from:
+Data set from:
 https://www.kaggle.com/cityofLA/los-angeles-crime-arrest-data

 1. Year